 My faith has always been an important part of my life.
 Until my eldest son was born, I had a reassuringly predictable Christian upbringing.
 I started dating my husband when we were teenagers and we used our medical and nursing skills to work abroad.
 When our defining moment came, all our previously held hopes and dreams appeared to shatter.
 The contents of our lives were tipped out on the floor and we were left with the question – what now?

 More than ever, I’m convinced that being broken isn’t a problem, it’s what we do with the pieces that count.
-Parenting and loving our son has shaped the way I view God and how I live my life.
+Parenting and loving a son with complex disabilities has shaped the way I view God and how I live my life.